 Cool your neck: A bandana, sun-protective neck gaiter or other lightweight cloth can be dunked in water and worn over your head or around your neck to keep the back of your neck cool and covered while the water evaporates.
 Special polymer-crystal filled neck scarves maintain the moisture for even longer periods of time.

-Wear the right socks: Never wear cotton socks (choose wool or synthetic instead) and make sure they fit well.
+Wear the right socks: Try to avoid cotton socks (choose wool socks or synthetic socks instead) and make sure they fit well.
 Socks that are too big can have wrinkles that rub and socks that are too small can create pressure points and sock slippage.
 Learn more in our Blister Prevention and Care article.

 To learn more about clothing for overnight adventures, read our Backpacking Clothes: How to Choose article.